ChongzhouFang/distributed/distributed/README.md

 │   ├── _add_to_processing

 worker.py
+├── async launch_function_host
 ├── async run
-├── class worker (add a list of currently running hosts; add logic to determine how to wrap function) │   ├── run()
+├── class worker (add a list of currently running hosts, as well as a list of their handlers) │   ├── run()
+│   ├── execute() (where execution really happens.
+Use asyncio.create_task to launch a new host)
 ```

-Question: How does TaskState get the parameter run_spec passed?

 Actual Changes:
 Inside